Meeting recording · macOS

 • Private by default

 Local models transcribe the recording on your Mac.
-With a local engine, audio never leaves the device and there are zero network calls.
+With a local engine, your audio never leaves the device — transcription makes zero network calls.

 • Regenerate & compare